Brewtarget/brewtarget/dev-doc/POSTGRES.markdown

 still try my hand at mariadb.
 Having done it once, it should be easy to do it twice, right?

+So I tried that.
+It didn't work so well.
+It seems "use" is a keyword in mariadb, which causes problems for the hop table and the misc table.
+The really fun part is that is one of the BeerXML defined attributes that we are no supposed to change.
+So I guess mariadb is on the back burner until somebody has a brilliant idea.

 ### Why PostgreSQL 9.5
 This coding effort was started on Jan 22, 2016.
 PostgreSQL 9.5 was released on Jan 6, 2016.
 I would not normally be so close to the bleeding edge.
-The inventory tables, though, used SQLites "insert or update" functionality.
+The inventory tables, though, used SQLite's "insert or update" functionality.
 PostgreSQL didn't have anything similar until 9.5.